-\begin{remark} Assume that $K$ is a cone and $f$ is positively homogeneous function of degree $\alpha>0$ on $K$.
+\begin{remark} Suppose that $K$ is a cone and $f$ is positively homogeneous function of degree $\alpha>0$ relative to $K$.
 We can see that if $\Sol(K,f)$ is nonempty then this set is a closed cone.
-Furthermore, the following conditions are equivalent: i) $\Sol(K,f)$ is nonempty; ii) $f$ is bounded from below on $K$; iii) $0$ is a solution of $\OP(K,f)$; iv) $f$ is non-negative on $K$; v) $\Sol(K,f)$ is the set of zero points of $f$ in $K$, i.e. $\Sol(K,f)=\{x\in K: f(x)=0\}$. \end{remark}
+Besides, it is not difficult to check that the following conditions are equivalent: $\Sol(K,f)$ is nonempty; $f$ is bounded from below on $K$; $0$ is a solution of $\OP(K,f)$; $f$ is non-negative on $K$.
+Furthermore, if one of these conditions is satisfied, then $\Sol(K,f)$ is the set of zero points of $f$ in $K$, i.e. $\Sol(K,f)=\{x\in K: f(x)=0\}$. \end{remark}